floschnell/properwatcher/README.md

 - **telegram**: Sends messages to any Telegram chat
 - **mail**: Sends mails via SMTP
 - **csv**: Append directly to CSV file for offline analytics
-- **dynamodb**: Insert found entries into the configured DynamoDb table.
+- **dynamodb**: Insert found entries into the configured DynamoDb table
+- **debug**: Print every observation in readable format to stdout

 ## Usage